onlined/pgspec-vsc/README.md

 ## Installation

-You can use the [this Visual Studio Market link](https://marketplace.visualstudio.com/items?itemName=onlined.pgspec) to install this plugin
+You can use this [Visual Studio Market link](https://marketplace.visualstudio.com/items?itemName=onlined.pgspec) to install this plugin in VSCode